Mastering Turing Patterns: A Guide to Reaction-Diffusion in p5.js and Processing

 kill : 0.045 - 0.055

 You can change the values of 'diffU' and 'diffV'.
-But it will be hard to get some patterns.
+However, finding interesting patterns with these parameters can be challenging.

 this.cells[x][y] = new Cell(